spicymanp/SPTMLG/README.md

 # SPTMLG
-Something about modlists for SPTarkov.
+Something about modlists for SPTarkov...
+Stay tuned